 Campus Safety & Security

 For the protection of the KCU community and facilities, a security guard is on duty from the evening hours into the early morning.
 A major goal of Campus Safety is to offer protection for people and property on the campus.
-In order to accomplish this goal, assistance is needed of every person on campus.
+In order to accomplish this goal, assistance is needed by every person on campus.
 Campus Safety offers numerous services and a strong desire to serve our KCU campus community.
-Should you have any questions, please contact Campus Safety at 606-316-1004 or Dean of Student Services at 3285 or 3288.
+Should you have any questions, please contact Campus Safety at 606-474-3333 or Dean of Student Services at 3285 or 3288.
+To notify the on-campus personnel of a non-emergency situation, contact 606-474-3333.

 Services Offered by Campus Safety